CharlesCNorton/shatranj-verified/rules.md

 **13.4** The arbiter may apply penalties including: warning, time penalties, declaring the game lost, or expulsion from the event.

-### Article 14: FIDE

-**14.1** Member federations may ask FIDE to give official decisions about problems relating to the Laws of Shatranj.

 ## APPENDICES

 ### Appendix A: Rapidplay Shatranj